GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-11-android-testing-with-kotlin.md

 ```

 With one minor caveat that you need to annotate it with `@JvmField` to convert it
-from Kotlin *property*, that is unrecognized by JUnit, to a JVM field that is edible
+from Kotlin a *property*, that is unrecognized by JUnit, to a JVM field that is edible
 by JUnit.

-Apart from these tiny details, you can just use the familiar Espresso API from the
+Apart from these tiny details, you can just use the familiar Espresso API for the
 test functions.

 ## Running our Kotlin tests